nasshu2916/ArtNet-Unity/README.md

 # ArtNet-Unity

 A tool to receive ArtNet in Unity(C#).

-You can receive ArtNet packets and process the received data from the callback.
+This library allows you to handle ArtNet in Unity(C#).

-You can check the status of ArtNet reception from the editor extension.
-You can also save and send the received packets.
+It includes an editor extension for checking the status of ArtNet reception and saving and sending ArtNet DMX packets without running the game.

 [日本語](./README_ja.md)